 - Your available account balance may be reduced for preauthorizations for 3 business days or until the transaction clears.

 - Additional limitations are set forth in the TRANSFER LIMITATIONS provision contained herein.

-- Visa Debit Card.
-You may use your Visa Debit Card and PIN to perform all of the functions listed above in the ATM Card Access section.
+- Debit Card.
+You may use your Debit Card and PIN to perform all of the functions listed above in the ATM Card Access section.
 Additionally, you may also:

 - Pay for purchases at places that have agreed to accept the Card.

-- Make POS (Point of Sale) transactions to purchase goods or services at POS terminals that have the Visa logo.
+- Make POS (Point of Sale) transactions to purchase goods or services at POS terminals.

 - Order goods or services by mail, telephone, or via the Internet from places that accept the Card.

 - Make cash withdrawals in foreign countries and in foreign currencies.

 Some services on ATM or Debit Cards may not be available at all terminals.
 The amount of purchases and/or cash obtained (if permitted) will be deducted from your checking account.

 Limitations.
 The following limitations will apply to your Card: